 Every week, I look at what articles/books are being published on preaching and practical ministry (e.g., on Amazon, Christianity Today, Preaching Today, and Publisher’s catalogs, etc.).
 Then, I think about where the gaps are in the literature and where I might be able to speak into that vacuum.

 What sermons or sermon series have you preached from a fresh angle?
 What knowledge/experience/education has God given you that you can share with other pastors and Christian leaders by way of articles?

 #5 Write Because You Have Something Valuable to Share

 Leaving us with some encouragement, many pastors have something valuable to share with the academy and/or church.
 While our ministry in the church matters, we also have an opportunity to engage in the world of ideas with the wider world.
 That happens primarily through publication.

 I recognize that writing is not for everyone.
 But if you want to gain traction in this area and feel called to it, begin taking inventory of how God has uniquely positioned you to share your journey with others.
 I encourage you to continue to write and make it a habit to write.
 Commit to it every week.
 It’s become one of the things I enjoy most in my role at Gordon-Conwell, which I started doing as a pastor.

-Matthew D. Kim is the George F. Bennett Chair in Practical Theology and Director of the Haddon W. Robinson Center for Preaching at Gordon-Conwell Theological Seminary.
+Matthew D. Kim (PhD, University of Edinburgh) is the George F. Bennett Chair in Practical Theology, director of the Haddon W. Robinson Center for Preaching, and director of Mentored Ministry at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.